 As you see, I have sent you a photograph, which I found whilst inspecting the contents of an old chest that had been stored, forgotten, in my attic these past ten years.
 I hesitated to send it for some weeks for fear of causing unwanted memories to surface, but my darling Arthur assured me that your memory of my mother’s death would have diminished after almost fifteen years, and the photo of the three of us may bring you joy.

 You never believed I didn’t know what Mother intended to do, but it was true.
 None of us knew she had a lover.
-My heart was broken two-fold when we found her letter after she’d fled to Brighton.
+My heart was broken two-fold when we found her letter after she’d fled.
 To see you so distraught caused me far more grief than Mother’s absence.

 Rest assured, Papa, my lips remain sealed regarding your journey to Brighton on the day Mother was stabbed in her apartment.
 Even Arthur knows nothing of that.
 Mother’s murderer was never found and her lover simply disappeared.
 Though the man was never located, the police drew the obvious conclusion…